Main Content Anchor

 If you are not the registered owner of the vehicle, you must supply one of the following documents with your request for review:

-• A Nomination Statement completed by the owner of the vehicle, nominating you as the driver on the day.
+• Nomination Statement completed by the owner of the vehicle, nominating you as the driver on the day.

 • A letter from the owner authorising you to act on their behalf.